Platform supply vessel using dynamic positioning with real-time fuel monitoring for DP fuel optimization

 Dynamic positioning is one of the most fuel-intensive operating modes for platform supply vessels.

 A PSV may appear stationary during DP, but it is actively using power to maintain position and heading against wind, current, waves, and operational demand.
-Fuel burn is driven by power demand, thruster activity, generator configuration, redundancy requirements, and field conditions.

 That makes DP fuel optimization different from voyage optimization.